davetayls/front-end-standards/index.md

 ### Pixels vs. Ems

+We use the em unit of measurement to define `font-size`, because it is the most accessible way to allow text resizing cross browser.
+We realise that from IE7 you can use zoom but we have decided this isn't quite the same thing.

+However we only use ems for `font-size` and not for `margin` or `padding`.
+All other units should be in px or % where appropriate.

-We use the px unit of measurement to define font size, because it offers absolute control over text.
-We realize that using the em unit for font sizing used to be popular, to accommodate for Internet Explorer 6 not resizing pixel based text.
-However, all major browsers (including IE7 and IE8) now support text resizing of pixel units and/or full-page zooming.
-Since IE6 is largely considered deprecated, pixels sizing is preferred.
-Additionally, unit-less line-height is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the font-size.
+Additionally, unit-less `line-height` is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the `font-size`.

 #### Correct